PSYCHIATRIC SYMPTOMS WITH LYME (1)

 Case 1: Rage and Agitation After Tick Bites

-Five weeks later, he exhibited irritability, severe insomnia, rage, and sensitivity to smells and sounds.
-He also reported an enlarged and persistent right-sided axillary lymph node.
+Five weeks later, he developed irritability, severe insomnia, rage, and sensitivity to smells and sounds.
+He also continued to report persistent right-sided axillary lymph node enlargement.

-A medical student reported a rash on her thighs consisting of four linear lines after adopting two young cats from a shelter.
+A medical student developed a rash on her thighs consisting of four linear lines after adopting two young cats from a shelter.
 She also reported several flea bites.

-Six months later, some symptoms reappeared — moderate inappropriate anger, excess interpersonal sensitivity, severe premenstrual dysphoric disorder, irritability, and sadness.
-She was retreated with rifampicin and cefdinir and improved.
+Six months later, some symptoms returned, including inappropriate anger, heightened interpersonal sensitivity, severe premenstrual dysphoric disorder, irritability, and sadness.
+She was retreated with rifampicin and cefdinir and improved again.

 Antibiotics Reduced the Need for Psychotropics